projekteja/Protopaja/ThrowCam/README.txt

 5. Connect AUS : to send your own microphone feed to the device, you have to make sure have pressed the "CONNECT AUS" - button but DO NOT PRESS THIS BUTTON BEFORE PRESSING CONNECT SSH - BUTTON, THIS WILL CRASH THE PROGRAM, if the AUS (Audio upstream) was setup successfully the connection indicator will turn green

+!!!
+Check UI.png for visual instructions on how to use the UI !!!